BHFock/git-cl/docs/design-notes.md

 ## Future direction

-- Avoid expansion of functionality to keep code size under control and to keep the help/documentation readable
+The aim is to avoid expansion of functionality to keep the code size under control and the help/documentation readable.
+The code may need some extensions to cover more edge cases, platform compatability, etc. General refactoring may help with maintability and addition of tests would be benifitial.
+It would be desirable to keep the single file structure of the script to simplify deployment.